Israel's Netanyahu discharged from hospital after doctors give all-clear

 Sheba on Sunday confirmed its original diagnosis of dehydration and said additional tests involving a subcutaneous holter had found Netanyahu to be "in complete cardiac health".

+The device, which is placed under the skin, will allow Netanyahu's medical team "to continue regular monitoring", according to the hospital statement.

+Israel's weekly cabinet meeting, usually held on Sunday, has been postponed to Monday, his office said.

-(Writing by Dan Williams Editing by William Mallard, Hugh Lawson and Frances Kerry)
+(Writing by Dan Williams; Editing by William Mallard, Hugh Lawson and Frances Kerry and Emelia Sithole-Matarise)

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202;))